Susanou/Writeups/tabs/about.md

 I'm interested in cryptography, Capture The Flag, AI and particularly adversarial Machine Learning algorithms.

 I'm majoring with a depth in Networks an Security and minors in both video game design and Japanese.
+I'm currently working with Dr. Ray on an experiment on AI assisants in motor learning using Unity and OpenHaptics.
+The goal is to test wether AI assistants have an effect on our performance.

 Follow this link for my up to date resume:
 [Resume](http://susanou.github.io/data/resumeCVEn.pdf)